SoleyIo/dtflw/README.md

 sales_stats_by_product_df.display()
 ```

-Additionally, `dtflw` takes care of managing tables on a storage.
-It derives file paths from path of corresponding notebooks which produce them.
-For the example above, folders in an Azure blob container would look something like this:
+Additionally, `dtflw` manages file paths of output tables.
+It derives file paths of tables from path of corresponding notebooks which save them on a storage.
+For the example above, an Azure blob container would look something like this:
 ```
 https://account.blob.core.windows.net/container/